 Being able to find lots of pages on the Web where that data is the same on those pages allows the facts about that data to be corroborated.

 Here’s an example of a pattern that this patent is looking for, a colon-delimited pair of an attribute name followed by a value:

 According to one embodiment of the present invention, the importer identifies a predefined pattern in the document and applies the predefined pattern to extract attribute-value pairs.
 The extracted attribute-value pairs are then stored as facts.
 A predefined pattern defines specific, predetermined sections of the document which are expected to contain attributes and values.

 For example, in an HTML document, the presence of a text block such as “<BR>*:*<BR>” (where `*` can be any string) may indicate that the document contains an attribute-value pair organized according to the pattern “<BR>(attribute text):(value text)<BR>”.

-Such a pattern is predefined in the sense that it is one of a known list of patterns to be identified and applied for extraction in documents.
+Such a pattern is predefined because it is one of a known list of patterns to be identified and applied for extraction in documents.
 Of course, not every predefined pattern will necessarily be found in every document;

 Patterns identified on pages like this might be collected as Google crawls web pages and collects data about facts.
 The programs that check upon and extract facts from pages are known as Data Janitors at Google.